danja/transmissions/README.md

 See also [David Booth](https://github.com/dbooth-boston)'s [RDF Pipeline Framework](https://github.com/rdf-pipeline)

-_I do eventually want to use this with NodeRed or whatever, but the entities created by Treadmill will be at the level of nodes in such networks, not the network itself._
+_I do eventually want to use this with NodeRed or whatever, but the entities created by transmissions will be at the level of nodes in such networks, not the network itself._

 ## Motivation